brown-ccv/mmp-next/src/content/pages/data.md

 After submitting this form, you will be redirected to the Brown Digital Repository to download the data.

 The data is currently available for SPSS and STATA file formats.

+## How to Cite the MMP and its Data

+#### THE MMP

+You may introduce the MMP using a quote such as the following: "The Mesoamerican Migration Project (MMP) is a collaborative research project based at the Brown University and El Colegio de Mexico".

+#### Please, cite the MMP website: mmp.research.brown.edu

+Other references to the MMP or its survey methodology can be taken from our website at your discretion.
+For example, consider reporting that the survey questionnaire is available on this website.
+When citing our website, refer only to the address specified above and not to specific menus within it, as the website design may change over time.
+There is no need to use quotes when copying text from the MMP website.

+#### THE MMP DATA BASE: MMP174

+We ask you to cite the current MMP database as "MMP174."
+For your reference, the number 174 stands for the number of communities included in the database.
+It does not represent the number of communities included in a user's own work.
+Thus, in case you decide to discard data from one or more entire communities, we still ask you not to change this reference and cite your original data source as "MMP174."

+#### IF YOU ARE USING A PREVIOUS VERSION OF THE DATA BASE...

+MMP170 was released on February 2019.
+If you are using the previous version of the MMP Data Base, which contained 161 communities, we ask you to refer to it as "MMP161."

+#### IF YOU PUBLISH...

+Please let us know if you publish any research that uses MMP data by sending a message to mmp_lamp@brown.edu

+Thank you!